Skip to content

 Multiple Instruction Single Data (MISD) Stream

 It is a class of machines in which the data flows through a series of processing units.
 This uncommon architecture is generally used for fault tolerance.
-Heterogeneous system operate on the same data stream and must agree on th result.
+Heterogeneous systems operate on the same data stream and must agree on th result.

 The space shuttle flight control computer is an example of this model.